Installing a wind turbine

 Our wind turbine made two distinct noises.

 From the outside of the house it made a whooshing and whirring sound that wasn't excessive or annoying.
 From the inside, however, the noise was more of a moaning, humming sound, changing in frequency as the wind rose and fell.
-This was a more disturbing noise that frightened our tester's children in the night.
+This was a more disturbing noise that frightened our tester's children during the night.

 As well as making noise, our turbine vibrated at higher wind speeds, which we felt inside the house.
 We suspect the vibration was caused by an imperfect mounting of the turbine blades.

 Use our installation checklist to help determine whether a wind turbine will work on your home and whether getting one will be cost effective.